 Cactus and succulents

 Two options for an exotic garden: on the one hand, a tropical scenery with lush, humid-climate growth, and on the other hand a dry, desert-like xeriscape.
 Well, no surprise there: cactus are clearly in option 2!
 These very ornamental plants do indeed make you feel like you’re not only on another continent, but even at times another planet!
 It’s perfectly possible to create a fabulous garden bed with purely cactus and succulents.
-The advantage is that it will only need very little care.
+The advantage is that it will only need very little care, and they’ll occasionally flower, too.

 Set up agave and aloe.
 These fleshy leaf plants have long rosette-forming leaves with a sharp, pointed tip.
 Be they green, variegated or blueish, they grow from 1 to 5 feet tall.
 Some species are hardy down to 5°F (-15°C), but others fear freezing, so check first.
 What they all have in common is that they love dry soil and hate moisture.
 Plant them near a Cylindropuntia imbricata, another special cactus that survives the cold.